yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/table-databodyrange.md

 ---
-title: "Table: DataBodyRange"
+title: "workbookTable: dataBodyRange"
-description: "Gets the range object associated with the data body of the table."
+description: "Gets the workbookRange object associated with the data body of the table."
 author: "lumine2008"
 localization_priority: Normal
 ms.prod: "excel"
 doc_type: apiPageType
 ---

-# Table: DataBodyRange
+# workbookTable: dataBodyRange

 Namespace: microsoft.graph

-Gets the range object associated with the data body of the table.
+Gets the workbookRange object associated with the data body of the table.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).